Learn the basic principles of natural living and three types of changes you can make to live a more natural, eco-friendly lifestyle.

 - Household products like food storage containers, bottles, cutting boards etc…made from glass, wood and metal instead of plastic

-- Cookware made from cast iron, stainless steel or ceramic instead of toxic non-stick
+- Non-toxic cookware made from cast iron, stainless steel or ceramic instead of toxic non-stick

 - Clothing, bed linens and table linens made from organic cotton, bamboo, wool and other natural fibers instead of polyester and chemical-infused fabrics

-- Personal care and beauty products like shampoo, deodorant and lipstick made without parabens, sulfates, artificial fragrances and other harmful chemicals
+- Personal care and beauty products like shampoo, deodorant and makeup made without parabens, sulfates, artificial fragrances and other harmful chemicals

 - Cleaning products including laundry and household cleaners made with safe, eco-friendly ingredients